 You need to get professional help right away

 To become independent, when you’re a codependent man or woman who is enabling your partner to continue to drink, even though you hate it, that’s on your shoulders.
 Codependency is a brutal addiction to shatter, just like alcoholism.
 But it can happen.
 The odds of it happening by yourself is extremely tiny, but with the right professional, you can start to work on your codependency today and learn that you are worthy of being with someone that does not have an alcohol problem.
+If you are married to an alcoholic, with the right professional you can redeem yourself.

 It’s up to you.
 But I wouldn’t waste time with someone that isn’t serious about getting sober.
 Love is not enough to save a relationship.
 You need common sense, and in this case, sobriety from both alcoholism and the Addiction called codependency, in order to get out of the chaos and drama and into a healthy relationship.
 If not now?
 When?